 What do you guys think about this?

-#3 Updated by Ewan Makepeace about 9 years ago
+#3 Updated by Ewan Makepeace over 9 years ago

 I have similar problems.
 Redmine is great for managing many fine grained and well defined tasks, but where we need to collaborate to design a solution it comes up short.
 It looks as if it has everything we need:

 - An Issue tracker

 But none of these tools is quite the answer in these cases: